 - Monitor conditions and access at the detention center and jails for use in reports and advocacy activities.

-- Assist in the documentation of the project’s experiences and in the preparation of AFSC quarterly reports and reports to funding sources.
+- Compile quarterly narrative and statistical reports regarding case consultation and case representation.
+Assist in the documentation of FRINJ’s experiences and in the preparation of AFSC quarterly reports and reports to funding sources.

-- When invited, conduct presentations on immigration and detention issues.
+- Conduct presentations on immigration and detention issues to the general public.